-The stock has an impressive record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
+The stock has a great record of positive earnings surprises, as it hasn't missed our earnings consensus estimate in any of the last four quarters.
 In its last earnings report on April 25, 2019, Aflac reported EPS of $1.12 versus consensus estimate of $1.05 while it beat the consensus revenue estimate by 3.22%.

 For the current fiscal year, Aflac is expected to post earnings of $4.3 per share on $21.92 billion in revenues.
 This represents a 3.37% change in EPS on a -0.88% change in revenues.
 For the next fiscal year, the company is expected to earn $4.47 per share on $21.9 billion in revenues.
 This represents a year-over-year change of 4.11% and -0.1%, respectively.

 Aflac may be at a 52-week high right now, but what might the future hold for the stock?
 A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.

 On this front, we can look at the Zacks Style Scores, as these give investors a variety of ways to comb through stocks (beyond looking at the Zacks Rank of a security).
 These styles are represented by grades running from A to F in the categories of Value, Growth, and Momentum, while there is a combined VGM Score as well.
 The idea behind the style scores is to help investors pick the most appropriate Zacks Rank stocks based on their individual investment style.

 Aflac has a Value Score of B. The stock's Growth and Momentum Scores are D and B, respectively, giving the company a VGM Score of B.